All the Theories on Who Wrote the Anonymous Anti-Trump Op-Ed

 Maybe everyone in the White House did it?

-CNN’s Chris Cillizza wrote a piece describing 13 suspects, based not on any specific clues offered in the op-ed, but “what we know about the various factions, likes, dislikes, motivations and ambitions within the Trump administration.”
+CNN’s Chris Cillizza wrote a piece describing 13 suspects, based not on any specific clues offered in the op-ed, but on “what we know about the various factions, likes, dislikes, motivations and ambitions within the Trump administration.”
 Kellyanne Conway is on the list because her husband trolls Trump on Twitter.
-Trump adviser and Russia expert Fiona Hill’s supposed motive: she was close to H.R.
+Trump adviser and Russia expert Fiona Hill’s supposed motive: She was close to H.R.
 McMaster and Trump once mistook her for a clerk.
 Melania Trump is mentioned because the first lady writing the op-ed would be “the most reality TV thing EVER.”

 Of course, none of this makes much sense.
 Melania declaring that everyone knows her husband “is not moored to any discernible first principles that guide his decision making” doesn’t really fit with her anti-bullying campaign.